rpp33-boc-pacific/improvibe/pages/api/README.md

   5. Song
   5. Projects

 Parameters should be inserted in POST requests via the body parameter.
-Query strings are appended to the end of a route.
+Query strings for GET requests are appended to the end of a route.

 ## Login API
 #### POST  `/api/login`<br>